Junior Tafa: Ultimate Fighting Championship

 In January 2023, it was announced that Tafa had signed with the Ultimate Fighting Championship.
 He was scheduled to make his promotional debut against Austen Lane at UFC 284 on February 11, 2023.
 However, Lane withdrew due to undisclosed reasons and was replaced by Waldo Cortes-Acosta.
 In turn, it was announced a few days later that Tafa withdrew due to injury and the bout was scrapped.

 Tafa faced Mohammed Usman on April 22, 2023, at UFC Fight Night 222.
 Tafa lost bout via unanimous decision.

 Tafa faced Parker Porter on August 26, 2023, at UFC Fight Night 225.
 He won the bout via knockout in the first round.
 This win which earned him a Performance of the Night award.

 Tafa, on one day's notice, faced Marcos Rogério de Lima, replacing his injured brother Justin Tafa, on February 17, 2024, at UFC 298.
 He lost the bout by technical knockout in round two.

 Tafa was scheduled to face Karl Williams on March 23, 2024, at UFC on ESPN 53.
 However, Tafa was pulled from the event due to injury and he was replaced by his brother Justin Tafa.

 Tafa faced Valter Walker on August 18, 2024, at UFC 305.
 After Tafa screamed in pain, the referee called off the fight resulting in Tafa losing the fight via a heel hook technical submission at the end of the first round.

 Replacing Waldo Cortes-Acosta and on short notice, Tafa was scheduled to face Chris Barnett on October 12, 2024 at UFC Fight Night 244.
 However, Barnett withdrew after being unable to travel due to Hurricane Milton and was replaced by UFC newcomer Sean Sharaf.
 Tafa won the fight by technical knockout in the second round.

 Tafa was expected to face Tuco Tokkos in a light heavyweight bout on May 3, 2025 at UFC on ESPN 67.
 However, the bout was removed from the card as a result of injuries from both fighters.
 The pairing was rescheduled and eventually took place on July 12, 2025 at UFC on ESPN 70.
 Tafa lost the fight via an arm-triangle choke submission in the second round.

 Tafa was scheduled to face İbo Aslan on September 28, 2025 at UFC Fight Night 260.
 However, the bout was canceled due to an injury with Tafa.

+Tafa faced Billy Elekana on February 1, 2026 at UFC 325.
+He lost the fight via a second round rear-naked choke submission.

+Tafa faced Kevin Christian on May 2, 2026, at UFC Fight Night 275.
+He won the fight via knockout in round one.

+Replacing Billy Elekana who withdrew for undisclosed reasons, Tafa faced Iwo Baraniewski on June 6, 2026 at UFC Fight Night 278.
+He lost the fight by technical knockout via a leg kick and punches in the first round.

+Tafa was scheduled to face Liu Ce on August 30, 2026, at UFC Fight Night 286.
+However, Tafa pulled out due to undisclosed reasons and was replaced by Levi Rodrigues Jr.